 Homeownership is within reach, thanks to the increase in conforming loan limits.
 The bottom line: it’s easier to qualify for more home without requiring a non-conforming jumbo loan.

 Rates remain competitive, so be sure to start the mortgage pre-approval process soon.
 Your lender can provide a pre-approval letter that tells you how much home you can afford.

 The loan limit increases don’t just benefit home buyers; they help homeowners, too.
 You can now access more equity, which means more cash in hand when you choose a cash-out refinance.
 Those funds can be used to pay off debt, finance home improvements, or even pay for a child or family member’s college tuition.
 It’s your choice!
 Depending on your lender, you may also be able to refinance without resetting your loan term — creating even greater long-term savings.

 What veterans and active duty military need to know

 The VA changes the loan limit once every year to keep pace with the average U.S. home price.
-When adjusted, the new loan limit is effective on January 1.For 2019, the national VA Loan limit for mortgages that finance one-to-four unit properties is $484,350, covering 94% of the counties in the U.S. The limit is a cap on the amount the VA will guarantee, not on the amount you can borrow.
+The limit is a cap on the amount the VA will guarantee, not on the amount you can borrow.
 The guarantee is an assurance from the Department of Veterans Affairs to repay the lender if the borrower defaults on the mortgage.
 Lenders can write loans higher than the maximum county loan limit; however, lenders may require Veterans to make a down payment for the amount borrowed over the applicable county loan limit.